getampt/docs/cli-interactive-shell.md

 Additional flags can be passed to the `ampt` command to configure the behavior of the interactive shell.

-- `-seed`: Seed data from your `data.json` file on initialization.
+- `--seed`: Seed data from your `data.json` file on initialization.
-- `-reseed`: Enable automatic data reseeding when the `data.json` file is updated.
+- `--reseed`: Enable automatic data reseeding when the `data.json` file is updated.
-- `-org`: Overwrites the organization of the project in your current directory.
+- `--org`: Overwrites the organization of the project in your current directory.
-- `-app`: Overwrites the app of the project in your current directory.
+- `--app`: Overwrites the app of the project in your current directory.
+- `--region`: Use the specified region when creating a new environment.
+This applies to the `share` and `deploy` commands, and when creating a new sandbox environment.

 To exit the interactive shell, type `exit` or `quit`.
 The below commands are available in the interactive shell.